The Difference Between Coins and Tokens

 As a result, tokens exist as application-specific tokens within a coin’s broader cryptocurrency/blockchain network, like Dai existing within Ethereum’s ecosystem.

 Other tokens besides Dai include Maker (MKR), 0x, Augur (REP), Komodo (KMD), and Golem (GNT).

 Coins need to be exchanged with each other through cryptocurrency exchanges because they are built on different, non-standardized code protocols.
-Conversely, tokens on Ethereum (e.g., ERC-20) can be exchanged through internal applications amongst each other with minimal friction because they are built on standardized code protocols.
+Conversely, tokens on Ethereum (e.g., ERC-20) can be exchanged through internal applications amongst each other with minimal friction.
+This is because they are built on standardized code protocols.

-Approaching cryptocurrency markets is a challenging task, but understanding the basic distinction between the various types of cryptocurrencies can help you manage risk and make better decisions in a volatile ecosystem.
+Approaching cryptocurrency markets is a challenging task.
+Understanding the basic distinction between the various types of cryptocurrencies can help you manage risk and make better decisions in a volatile ecosystem.

 Keep learning!
 If you enjoy getting to grips with crypto and blockchain.
 Check out our School of Block video Alt Coins or Different Coins on the Block.